limine-bootloader/limine/README.md

 * MBR
 * GPT

-## Warning about using `master`
+## Warning about using `unstable`

-Please refrain from using the `master` branch of this repository directly, unless you have a *very* good reason to.
+Please refrain from using the `unstable` branch of this repository directly, unless you have a *very* good reason to.
-The `master` branch is unstable, and non-backwards compatible changes are made to it routinely.
+The `unstable` branch is unstable, and non-backwards compatible changes are made to it routinely.

 Use instead a [release](https://github.com/limine-bootloader/limine/releases).